marialuizaavils/marialuizaavils/README.md

-## Olá eu sou a marialuizaaviles publíco contéudos sobre tecnologia em minhas redes👩‍💻

-- 👀 trabalho como Desenvolvedora Front end.
+## Hello, I'm marialuizaavils and I publish content about technology on my networks.👩‍💻

+- 👀 I work as a front-end developer.
-- 👩‍💻 Estudo desenvolvedor Fullstack (Python e Java) e ADS.
+- 👩‍💻 Study Fullstack developer (Python and Java) and Analyst and systems development.
-- 👧 Ela/dela
 - 📫 Me sigam no LinkedIn - https://www.linkedin.com/in/maria-luiza-805699191/

 <div style="display: inline_block"><br>